keycloak/keycloak-containers/README.md

 Keycloak is an Open Source Identity and Access Management solution for modern Applications and Services.

-This repository contains Docker images related to Keycloak.
+This repository contains Docker images related to the legacy WildFly distribution of Keycloak.

 - [keycloak](https://hub.docker.com/r/jboss/keycloak) Keycloak server
-- [keycloak-adapter-wildfly](https://hub.docker.com/r/jboss/keycloak-adapter-wildfly) WildFly including Keycloak adapter

 ## Help and Documentation